okynos/documentation.achiefs.github.io/docs/configuration-file.md

         Allows to ignore files that match the given string inside its name.

-        Available formats Array or List, see the note at the end of the section.
+        Available formats Array or List.
+Consult the note at the end of the section.

         - #### labels